- System Requirements

 model 0283: WinTV-HVR-955Q for ATSC, NTSC and clear QAM TV, with audio video adapter, remote control and portable antenna.
 English and Spanish documentation for Mexico.

 Included with WinTV-HVR-955Q models 1191, 1176 and 1283

 - WinTV-HVR-955Q USB 2.0 TV stick with cable TV or ATSC antenna connection

 - Portable TV antenna*

-- WinTV v8 Application for Windows (Activation code included, with installation instructions)
+- WinTV v10 Application for Windows (download, with Activation code included)

 - Quick Installation Guide